 Sustainability – Reclaimed wood is the environmentally responsible option for any homeowner or contractor concerned with their impact on nature.
 Not only are you avoiding chopping down new trees, you are also preventing viable wood from ending up in a landfill.
 Reclaimed wood also reduces the amount of emissions associated with logging, processing, and transporting new wood necessary for building a door.

 The process of efficiently sourcing and preparing reclaimed wood requires experience and expert millwork skills.
-Vintage Homes and Millwork has a long history of creating custom doors from quality materials, as well as knowing how to find high quality reclaimed wood.
+Vintage Millwork and Restoration has a long history of creating custom doors from quality materials, as well as knowing how to find high quality reclaimed wood.

 We provide the experience necessary to know which species of wood weather well in 100+ year old structures, and which do not.
 We help architects and builders source high-quality reclaimed lumber and avoid purchasing damaged pieces.